D&C Procedure and its Risks and Complications

 - Infection: While incredibly rare, infection can occur following the procedure.
 Infections are often detected by a fever or odorous vaginal discharge.

 Here’s What to Expect After the Brief Surgery

 You’ll want to pay close attention to your body after the D&C to ensure that you’re healing properly.
 You can usually return to your regular activities after a few days, but you may experience mild cramping and light spotting.
 It is recommended that you wear a sanitary pad and take pain relievers if necessary.
 Your next menstrual cycle also might come early or late after the procedure.

-Be sure to call your doctor right away if you experience heavy bleeding, bleeding lasting longer than two weeks, fever, cramping lasting more than 48 hours, foul smelling discharge or pain that gets worse as the days progress.
+Be sure to call your doctor right away if you experience heavy bleeding, bleeding lasting longer than two weeks, fever, cramping lasting more than forty eight hours, foul smelling discharge, or pain that gets worse as the days progress.